Main Pages

 What is the Enneagram?

 The Enneagram is a personality typology system that provides an in-depth understanding of our inner world—our motivations and fears, how we deal with challenges and stress, our preferred social interaction styles, and how we manage our experience in the world.
-Studying the Enneagram gives us a deeper understanding of ourselves, others, and our relationships, provides insightful wisdom and offers the potential for deeper personal and spiritual growth.
+Studying the Enneagram gives us a deeper understanding of ourselves, others, our relationships, and provides insightful wisdom and offers the potential for deeper personal and spiritual growth.

 In this site, we will provide a very brief introduction to the Enneagram for people unfamiliar with it.
 However, our primary intention is to share wisdom and insight into how the Enneagram can be used not just for personal growth and support for our lives, but for spiritual realization--to understand fundamentally who and what we are.
 This is the purpose for which it was intended.